- 2 minutes to read

 Contains (implemented in v2010 vol 1)

 The editor is filtered for list items that contain the search string.
-The found search string is highlighted within items for clarity.
+The search string results are highlighted within items for clarity.

 The following image shows the 'Contains' filter in action:

-Note that in the 'Contains' filter mode, the value typed by an end-user into the edit box is searched for within the editor's item list, based upon the ASPxAutoCompleteBoxBase.TextFormatString property's defined format.
+Note that in 'Contains' filter mode, the filter searches for the value (typed by a user in the edit box) within the editor's item list, based upon the ASPxAutoCompleteBoxBase.TextFormatString property's defined format.

-You can define the time interval between the time a user starts typing within the editor's edit box, and filtering is applied.
+You can define the time interval between the time a user starts typing within the editor's edit box, and when the filter is applied.
 Use the ASPxAutoCompleteBoxBase.IncrementalFilteringDelay property for this purpose.